 - 50g toasted desiccated coconut

 Add the dates coconut milk, vanilla , salt to your food processor and process until you a get a dough like texture.
 Toast the coconut carefully in a pan.
 Make sure you work on a low heat level and keep stirring as the coconut can burn pretty quickly.
 Toast the coconut until slightly golden.
 Finally add it to the mixture and blend again.
 Line a brownie pan with baking paper (very important otherwise you won’t get the slice out of the pan).
-Now press the dough evenly into the pan and transfer to the freezer while you prepare the coconut layer.
+Now press the dough evenly into the pan and transfer to the freezer while you prepare the coconut layer for the Tropical Coconut Slice.

 - 200ml coconut milk (room temperature)